 Finding your own favorite gluten-free Belgian waffle recipe

 There is nothing quite like enjoying the homemade luxury of a good gluten-free Belgian waffle.
-Rather than spending your money at the local waffle truck, make your own batter at home and experiment with different variations until your personal recipe is perfected.
+Rather than spending your money at the local waffle truck, make your batter at home and experiment with different variations until your recipe is perfected.
 As a breakfast or dessert, this DIY gluten-free waffle recipe is perfect for those with gluten allergies or dietary restrictions, allowing them to enjoy the unmatched taste of a freshly made waffle.

 - 4 Eggs